ShunxinWang/ShunxinWang.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computer Science, University of Twente, 2020-2024 (expected)
+* Ph.D in Computer Science, University of Twente, 2020-2025
 * M.S. in Electrical Engineering, University of Twente, 2018-2020
 * B.S. in Electronics and Information Enginerring, Northwestern Polytechnical University, 2015-2018